Baby Feels Hot But No Fever: Moms Still Can’t Shake Off the Anxiety!

 Many mothers, especially new ones, get anxious and confused if their baby feels hot but no fever, which is why it's important to know why your child has a hot head without feeling any symptoms of illness.

-Here are reasons why your baby might be suffering from a hot head WITHOUT any fever:
+Here are the reasons why your baby might be suffering from a hot head WITHOUT any fever:

 #1: Your Thermometer

 If your child feels warm, but the thermometer says otherwise, it may be from your thermometer.
-Have your thermometer replaced, then check the temperature again.
-If you do not have a thermometer, I can recommend you the Medical Ear Thermometer with Forehead Function - iProven.
+Have your thermometer replaced, and then recheck the temperature again.
+It’s a necessity to keep the best thermometer for every home medical kit.
 If it's similar, then it may be another cause.

 If your baby is lying down on the back of his head, he may feel warmer than usual because of the blood flow.
-But that's completely normal and no cause for harm.
+However, that’s completely normal and no cause for harm.
 Your hands may be cold, making your baby feel warmer when touched even if they are utterly at normal temperature.

 It might not be a fever, but the environmental factors.
 If you bring your baby out for a walk in the park, it might be too hot out.
 The hot weather may result in you and your child feeling warmer when touched.
-This is also called a heat rash, usually caused by a hot environment.
+You may also call it a heat rash, usually caused by a hot environment.